astronomer/docs/astro/runtime-version-lifecycle-policy.md

 ## Backport Policy for Bug and Security Fixes

-If a major stability bug in Astro Runtime is identified by Astronomer, a fix will be backported to all LTS versions and only the latest stable version.
-For users on a stable version that is not latest, our team will recommend that you upgrade.
-Major issues in this category may result in significant delays in task scheduling as well as potential data loss.
+When Astronomer identifies a significant Astro Runtime bug, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
+Astronomer recommends that you upgrade Astro Runtime if you are not using the latest, stable version.
+The timely implementation of bug fixes is recommended to avoid task scheduling delays and data loss.

-If a major security issue is identified, a fix will be backported and made available as a new Runtime patch version for all stable and LTS releases in maintenance.
-Major issues in this category are classified by a combination of impact and exploitability.
+When Astronomer identifies a significant Astro Runtime security vulnerability, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
+A significant security issue is defined as an issue with significant impact and exploitability.

-In rare instances, the Astronomer team may make an exception and backport a bug or security fix to a release that is beyond the commitment stated above.
-To submit a request for consideration, please reach out to your customer success manager.
+Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than the latest stable and LTS versions.
+To request a fix for a specific bug, contact your customer success manager.

+### The Quay Common Vulnerabilities and Exposures Report

+Astronomer is aware of the Quay Common Vulnerabilities and Exposures (CVE) report and monitors it frequently.
+Many of the medium and low-level vulnerabilities identified in the report pose no risk to Astronomer customers.
+Some high-level vulnerabilities identified in the report must be corrected by vendors and Astronomer adds the fixes to stable and LTS releases as soon as they are available.
+All vulnerabilities that are the responsibility of Astronomer are addressed quickly and fixes are provided regularly.

 ## Astro Runtime Maintenance Policy